-The most appropriate treatment for dysphagia will depend on its cause.
+If you have dysphagia, the most appropriate treatment will depend on the cause.
 Treatment can include:

-- changing the textures of your foods or drinks
+- changing the textures of foods or drinks

-- doing exercises to help your muscles work better and stimulate nerves that trigger the swallowing reflex
+- doing exercises to help muscles work better and stimulate nerves that trigger the swallowing reflex

 - taking medication to reduce stomach acid reflux or relax your oesophagus

 In severe cases, you might need to change to a liquid diet, or have food and drink through a feeding tube that goes directly into your stomach.

 A range of health professionals can help with dysphagia, including doctors, speech pathologists, occupational therapists, physiotherapists, dietitians and lactation consultants.

 For more information on dysphagia, see your doctor or a speech pathologist.